johannes-b/toc/proposals/incubation/keptn.md

 **Keptn Control-Plane:** Keptn is built for Kubernetes and consists of a couple of Keptn core services that altogether form the Keptn control-plane.
 The control-plane is responsible to orchestrate the life-cycle of an application managed by Keptn.
-Execution-plane service can connect to the control-plane to interact with Keptn via CloudEvents sent through NATS.
+*Execution-plane* service can connect to the control-plane to interact with Keptn via CloudEvents sent through NATS.
 The CloudEvents are currently stored in a MongoDB that serves as the datastore for all events that are sent via Keptn and allows for full traceability of life-cycle events.
 The architecture of the Keptn project can be found in the [Keptn documentation](https://keptn.sh/docs/concepts/architecture/).

-**Keptn Quality Gates:** A central component of Keptn are [quality gate evaluations](https://keptn.sh/docs/concepts/quality_gates/) based on service-level objectives (SLOs).
-Therefore, Keptn builds upon SRE best practices such as service-level indicators (SLIs) and allows to declaratively define SLOs for them.
+**Keptn Quality Gates:** A central component of Keptn are [quality gate evaluations](https://keptn.sh/docs/concepts/quality_gates/) based on Service-Level Objectives (SLOs).
+Therefore, Keptn builds upon SRE best practices such as Service-Level Indicators (SLIs) and allows to declaratively define SLOs for them.
 These SLOs define quality criteria for the applications and act as a gatekeeper during software delivery before promoting any application or microservice from one environment (e.g,. hardening) to the next environment (e.g., production).

-**Keptn Life-Cycle Orchestration:** Keptn's architecture allows any tool to be integrated into the application life-cycle orchestration managed by Keptn.
-These *execution plane* services can run within the same cluster as the Keptn control plane or on different clusters, allowing to orchestrate multi-cluster deployments, tests, evaluations, and operational tasks such as remediation orchestration or ChatOps.
+**Keptn Life-Cycle Orchestration:** The architecture of Keptn allows any tool to be integrated into the application life-cycle orchestration managed by Keptn.
+These *execution-plane* services can run within the same cluster as the Keptn control plane or on different clusters, allowing to orchestrate multi-cluster deployments, tests, evaluations, and operational tasks such as remediation orchestration or ChatOps.

 ## Sandbox proposal artifacts